code-ikarus/Project-Weather-App/README.md

 # Project-Weather-App
 A weather forecast site
-made with html css javascript
+made with html css javascript and an api